Accounting policies and procedures

 • the costs incurred for the transaction and the costs to complete the transaction can be measured reliably.

-8.2.4 Revenue from research and development contracts entered into with local and foreign customers is recognised as revenue from research and development.
+8.2.4 Revenue from research and development contracts entered into with local and foreign customers shall be recognised as revenue from research and development activities.

-8.2.5 Revenue from the rendering of education services comprises tuition fees charged from students, participants in continuing education programmes, etc. Revenue is recognised in the same period in which the service is rendered.
-When part of an education service is rendered in the next financial year, relevant portion of tuition fees received is recognised in the consolidated balance sheet in the sub-account group 2039900.
-Out of tuition fees of degree level programmes received for the autumn term, 80% shall be included in revenue for the reporting period.
-The remaining 20% shall be recognised as deferred income and shall be taken to revenue in January of the following financial year.
-Continuing education service invoices, the amount of which exceeds the capitalisation threshold for non-current assets, are also allocated into periods.
+8.2.
+Revenue from the provision of educational services comprises tuition fees charged to students and participants in continuing education programmes.
+Revenue shall be recognised in the period in which the service is rendered.
+Where part of an educational service is rendered in the following financial year, the relevant portion of tuition fees received shall be recognised in the consolidated balance sheet in sub-account group 2039900 as deferred income.
+Of tuition fees for degree-level programmes received for the autumn term, 80% shall be recognised as revenue in the reporting period and 20% shall be recognised as deferred income and recognised as revenue in January of the following financial year.
+Invoices for continuing education services exceeding the capitalisation threshold for non-current assets shall also be allocated to the relevant periods.

-8.2.6 Rental income comprises income from persons renting premises from the university and income from mediation incidental expenses associated with the use of the premises.
+8.2.6 Rental income comprises income from persons renting premises from the university and income from the mediation of ancillary costs associated with the use of premises.

-8.2.7 Sales of other products and services comprises revenue from organization of conferences, sales of souvenirs, books and other business activities.
+8.2.7 Sales of other products and services comprises revenue from the organization of conferences, sales of souvenirs, books and other economic activities.

 8.3 Operational funding received

-Operational funding received is recognised in the account category 352 in compliance with the chapter on grants in the Accounting Policies and Procedures.
+Operational funding received shall be recognised in account category 352 in accordance with the chapter on grants in the Accounting Policies and Procedures.

 8.4 Government grants received

-Government grants received are recognised in the account category 350 in compliance with the chapter on grants in the Accounting Policies and Procedures.
+Government grants received shall be recognised in account category 350 in accordance with the chapter on grants in the Accounting Policies and Procedures.

 8.5 Other revenue

-Other revenue comprises gain or loss on sale of inventories and property, plant and equipment recognised in the account category 381 and fines, late interest, compensations and unusual income recognised in the account category 388.
+Other revenue comprises gains or losses on disposal of inventories and property, plant and equipment recognised in account category 381, and fines, late interest, compensation, and other miscellaneous income recognised in account category 388.

 9. ACCOUNTING FOR OPERATING EXPENSES

-9.1.1 Expenses are a reduction in economic benefits during the reporting period through a reduction, exhaustion or depreciation of assets or liabilities as of a result of which the university’s net assets decrease.
-Expenses are recognised in the same financing source and in the same period in which the associated income.
-If income associated with certain expenses cannot be directly identified, indirect methods shall be used for the recognition of expenses.
-Expenditure that cannot be associated with income is recognised at the time when it is incurred.
+Expenses shall be recognised in the same financing source and in the same period as the related income.
+If the income related to certain expenses cannot be directly identified, indirect allocation methods shall be applied.
+Expenditure that cannot be associated with specific income shall be recognised in the period in which it is incurred.

 • staff costs